claudiospizzi/SecurityFever/README.md

   secure string object containing the password without additional metadata.
 This is useful if just the simple secure string object is required.

+* **New-VaultEntry**
+  Create a new entry in the Windows Credential Manager vault. he credential type and persist location can be specified.
+By default, a generic entry with no special purpose is created on the local machine persist location.

 * **Get-SecurityActivity**
   Get security and life-cycle related events on the target computer like start up / shutdown, user log on / log off, workstation locked /unlocked, session